Black-faced sandgrouse: Behaviour

 The black-faced sandgrouse is a mainly sedentary bird that does not migrate.
-It is less social than other sandgrouse species but will gather in flocks at waterholes in the early morning, often with chestnut-bellied sandgrouse (Pterocles exustus).
+It is less social than other sandgrouse species but will gather in flocks at waterholes in the early morning, often with the chestnut-bellied sandgrouse (Pterocles exustus).
 Several species in Kenya have been observed to be eaten by crocodiles while visiting waterholes to drink water.

 Sandgrouse species living in arid environments have modified abdominal feathers, allowing them to soak up water.
 The male will fly long distances, carrying the water in its feathers to bring back to the nest to cool the eggs or give water to the chicks.

 The species is rarely observed bathing in water.
 Instead, it cleans itself by dust bathing.
 A sandgrouse will make a hollow depression in the sandy soil and turn on its sides or even roll to spread dust into its plumage.
 The dust bath maintains its feathers by getting rid of parasites and excess preen oil.
 The bird will dust bathe before and after getting water, as it dries the feathers.

 Diet

-Sandgrouse are known seedeaters.
-The black-faced sandgrouse's diet primarily consists of seeds from leguminous plants such as indigofera and trianthema, as well as boraginacea plants such as heliotropium.
+Sandgrouse are known seed-eaters.
+The black-faced sandgrouse's diet primarily consists of seeds from leguminous plants such as Indigofera and Trianthema, as well as Boraginaceae plants such as Heliotropium.
 It will drink water in the first half of the morning.

 Reproduction

 Sandgrouse are monogamous birds.
 The breeding season of sandgrouse which live in semi-arid tropics correlates with rainfall, thus the true extent or timing at which the breeding season will occur is highly unpredictable.
-In Kenya, there are two main breeding seasons which occur in January-March overlapping with the 'short hot' dry period as well as in July-October coinciding with the 'long cool' dry season.
+In Kenya, there are two main breeding seasons which occur in January–March overlapping with the 'short hot' dry period as well as in July–October coinciding with the 'long cool' dry season.
 It is also known that the black-faced sandgrouse will breed when seeds are most available.
 The individuals will breed four to six months after rainfall as seeds are at its most plentiful.
-In Tanzania, breeding occurs from May-November/December, with a peak in breeding during dry season in June-August.
+In Tanzania, breeding occurs from May–November/December, with a peak in breeding during dry season in June–August.

 Its reproductive organs are known to increase largely in size during breeding season, despite the scarcity of the breeding patterns.
 Females incubate in the day and males takeover at night, thus having less time allotted to foraging and a higher water deficit during incubation.
 Therefore, incubating females will visit waterholes more frequently than males.
 However, once the chicks have hatched, males spend more time watching over the young, which reduces their available foraging time.

 The sandgrouse will make an unlined scrape nest which is when they create a small depression in the soil by scrapping the sand away.
 The female lay 2-3 eggs and once they hatch, the chicks are a sandy or golden colour with grey and black streaking.